sqlparser/sqlflow_public/doc/basic-concepts/07-intermediate-resultset.md

 WHERE ManagerID IS NULL
 ```

-The intermediate result set is:
+The temporary result set is:

 ```
 EmployeeID, FirstName, LastName, ManagerID, EmpLevel